 The closer one moves to the centre of Baku, the more expensive accommodation will be.
 Apartments close to the metro are also more pricey.
 Still, expats working in Azerbaijan who are compensated with a decent employment package can find city-centre living quite affordable.

 Some expats living in Baku are accommodated in housing compounds associated with their company.
 These compounds usually offer large houses or villas with gardens.
 They are secure and have modern communal facilities such as entertainment areas, tennis courts and swimming pools.

 Finding accommodation in Azerbaijan

-Landlords in Baku have a reputation for being neglectful of their tenants and their properties, so one should ensure that a proper rental contract is in place and that the responsibilities of the tenant and landlord are all clearly defined.
+Landlords in Baku have a reputation for being neglectful of their tenants and their properties, so expats are strongly advised to ensure that a proper rental contract is in place and that the responsibilities of both parties are clearly defined.

 Are you an expat living in Azerbaijan?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Azerbaijan.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.